Phase signature of topological transition in Josephson Junctions

-{\bf Topological transition transforms common superconductivity into an exotic phase of matter, which holds promise for fault-tolerant quantum computing\cite{nayak_non-abelian_2008,aasen_milestones_2016}.
-A hallmark of this topological transition is the emergence of Majorana states, quasiparticles that nonlocally store a single electron\cite{kitaev_unpaired_2001}.
-While two-dimensional semiconductor/superconductor heterostructures\cite{shabani_two-dimensional_2016,suominen_anomalous_2017,ren_topological_2019,fornieri_evidence_2019} are desirable platforms for topological superconductivity, direct phase-measurements as the fingerprint of the underlying topological transition are conspicuously missing.
-By embedding two gate-tunable Josephson junctions in a phase-sensitive loop geometry, we measure for the first time a $\pi$-jump in the superconducting phase across the junction, a signature of the topological transition.
-Furthermore, in epitaxial Al/InAs junctions we observe closing and reopening of the superconducting gap with increasing in-plane magnetic field, ${\bf B}_\|$, coincident with the $\pi$-jump.
-Theoretical simulations confirm this transition is topological and compatible with the emergence of Majorana states.
-Remarkably, in each Josephson junction, this topological transition can be controlled by changing the gate voltage.
-These findings reveal versatile two-dimensional platforms for scalable topological quantum computing.}
+Topological superconductivity holds promise for fault-tolerant quantum computing.
+While planar Josephson junctions are attractive candidates to realize this exotic state, direct phase-measurements as the fingerprint of the topological transition are missing.
+By embedding two gate-tunable Al/InAs Josephson junctions in a loop geometry, we measure a $\pi$-jump in the junction phase with increasing in-plane magnetic field, ${\bf B}_\|$.
+This jump is accompanied by a minimum of the critical current, indicating a closing and reopening of the superconducting gap, strongly anisotropic in ${\bf B}_\|$.
+Our theory confirms that these signatures of a topological transition are compatible with the emergence of Majorana states.

-Majorana bound states (MBS), which are their own antiparticles, are predicted to emerge as zero-energy modes localized at the boundary between a topological superconductor and a topologically-trivial region \cite{kitaev_unpaired_2001}.
-MBS can nonlocally store quantum information and their non-Abelian exchange statistics allows for the implementation of quantum gates through braiding operations \cite{nayak_non-abelian_2008}.
-This makes them ideal candidates for robust qubits in fault-tolerant topological quantum computing \cite{aasen_milestones_2016}.
-Rather than seeking elusive spinless p-wave superconductors required for MBS, a common approach is to use conventional s-wave superconductors to proximity-modify semiconductor heterostructures with suitable symmetries \cite{fu_superconducting_2008}.
+Majorana bound states (MBS), which are their own antiparticles, are predicted to emerge as zero-energy modes localized at the boundary between a topological superconductor and a topologically-trivial region ~\cite{kitaev_unpaired_2001}.
+MBS can nonlocally store quantum information and their non-Abelian exchange statistics allows for the implementation of quantum gates through braiding operations ~\cite{nayak_non-abelian_2008}.
+This makes them ideal candidates for robust qubits in fault-tolerant topological quantum computing~\cite{aasen_milestones_2016}.
+Rather than seeking elusive spinless p-wave superconductors required for MBS, a common approach is to use conventional s-wave superconductors to proximity-modify semiconductor heterostructures with suitable symmetries~\cite{fu_superconducting_2008}.